Health and Safety: Workers

 The possible health effects of styrene exposure for workers in facilities that make or use styrene depend on the concentration level and length of exposure.

 Facilities that manufacture or use styrene typically employ a number of safety features to protect workers’ health and limit exposures.
 In the composites industry, for example, these precautions may include enclosures around work processes, closed processing areas, advanced ventilation systems, personal protective gear and monitoring equipment.
-Composite and boat manufacturers, along with other styrene users, voluntarily comply with a styrene worker exposure limit of one-half the official U.S. Occupational Safety and Health Administration (OSHA) limit, to help assure worker safety.
+Composite and boat manufacturers, along with other styrene users, voluntarily comply with a styrene worker exposure limit of one-fifth the official U.S. Occupational Safety and Health Administration (OSHA) limit, to help assure worker safety.

 Learn more about studies on worker safety here.